matteobaccan/owner/README.md

 If you are using maven, you can add the OWNER dependency in your project.

-First you need to add the owner repository:
+First you need to add the OWNER repository:

     <repositories>
         <repository>